Sealers for Concrete Effect Renders UK — Atlas Bejca Application Guide

 • Maintain a uniform thin coat: The target application rate of 0.10–0.15 kg/m² per coat prevents pooling in textured recesses, which would create uneven colour concentration and visible tide marks on the finished surface.

-• Avoid leaving uncoated areas: Every cavity and textured recess must receive sealer coverage, as any unprotected zone will weather at a different rate and become visible within months.
+• Cover every textured recess: Every cavity must receive sealer coverage, as any unprotected zone weathers at a different rate and becomes visible within months as a patchy ghost of the original texture.

 Key Takeaway: Apply the sealer only after a minimum 3-day cure at +20 °C (extend to 5–7 days in cooler UK conditions), working in one consistent direction at a rate of 0.10–0.15 kg/m² per coat — this single discipline prevents the vast majority of colour inconsistencies and adhesion failures that installers encounter on concrete effect facades.

-Choosing the Right Sealer Shade for Your Project
+Choosing the Right Bejca Shade for Your Facade

 Atlas Bejca is available in 10 factory-mixed shades that range from light birch tones through mid-range walnut to deep teak.
 The colour is translucent rather than opaque, meaning the underlying render texture remains fully visible while gaining a warm, stain-like depth that mimics naturally weathered material.
-Selecting the correct shade requires consideration of both the base render colour and the facade's orientation, because south-facing elevations receive more UV exposure and will appear lighter over time than north-facing panels finished in the same shade.
+Selecting the correct shade requires consideration of both the base render colour and the facade's orientation, because south-facing elevations receive more UV exposure and will appear lighter over time than north-facing panels finished in the same shade — the comparison below shows by how much in practical terms.

 • Always test on a sample panel: Apply the chosen shade to at least 0.5 m² of the actual render surface, allow it to dry fully, and assess the result in natural daylight — colour perception shifts significantly between wet and dry states, and a sample eliminates guesswork before committing to the full facade.